druxorey/ArchFiles/README.md

 In the sudoers file, locate and uncomment the line `%wheel ALL=(ALL) ALL`.
 This grants all members of the **wheel** group full sudo privileges.

 Now, if we switch back to our new user and attempt to use sudo commands, we should be able to do so without encountering any errors.

+## 4.7) Enabling Network Manager <a name='id4.7'></a>

+To ensure that your system can connect to the internet, you'll need to enable the Network Manager.
+This can be done by running the following command in the terminal:

+    $ systemctl enable NetworkManager

+## 4.8) Installing the Bootloader <a name='id4.8'></a>

+The next step, which is arguably the most crucial, involves installing a bootloader.
+Without a bootloader, your system will not be able to start.
+In this guide, we'll be using GRUB as our bootloader.
+To install GRUB, execute the following command:

+    $ grub-install /dev/sda

+After installing GRUB, it needs to be configured.
+This can be accomplished with the following command:

+    $ grub-mkconfig -o /boot/grub/grub.cfg

+## 4.9) Final Steps and Rebooting the System <a name='id4.9'></a>

+Once GRUB has been configured, you can exit the root user, unmount all mounted filesystems, and reboot your system.
+This can be done by running the following commands:

+    $ exit
+    $ umount -a
+    $ reboot

+After rebooting, your Arch Linux installation should be complete and ready to use.
+Enjoy exploring your new system!

+---

+# 5) Post-Installation Tasks <a name='id5'></a>

+Once the system is installed, it's recommended to retest the internet connection.
+This can be done using the `ping` command.
+The subsequent steps largely depend on the user's preferences, but it's generally advisable to set up a graphical environment for ease of use.

+    $ ping -c 3 www.google.com

+This repository contains various configuration tools that can assist you.
+However, this guide will focus on installing the BSPWM desktop environment.
+If you prefer to use a different graphical environment, please refer to the official Arch Wiki, which provides comprehensive guides for installing various [desktop environments](https://wiki.archlinux.org/title/Desktop_environment).

+Remember, the beauty of Arch Linux lies in its flexibility.
+You can customize your system to suit your preferences.
+Enjoy the journey of making Arch Linux your own!

 <!--